jollyjerr/knowledge/math/algebra/rational-functions.md

 f(x) = (x^2 + 2x - 7)/(x - 2)
 ```

-You can simplify with [long devision of polynomials](./polynomials.md)
+You can simplify with [long division of polynomials](./polynomials.md)

 You can also simplify with cancellation